rdok/kcd2_scaled_xp_hardship/documentation/content.md

 Lvl 28 - 30      → XP:  5  (-95%)    (Fall of Might)
 ```

-## Lore: The Hard Road to Strength
-For Henry, the path to growing stronger grows rougher every day.
-What started as an easy rise—learning from fights and cunning deeds—has turned into a brutal struggle after a harsh fall left a lingering shadow on his spirit, sapping his progress.
-The lively battles and bustling towns, once rich with lessons, now feel like a kingdom running thin, where every bit of skill comes harder.
-The more he learns, the less experience each swing or sly step brings, a burden born from that tumble.
-Henry fights on, but the world doesn’t make it easy.

 ### How XP Reduction Works
 The mod creates custom perks & buffs that are automatically swapped by the mod to reduce XP across all skills based on main level thresholds.

+## Lore: The Hard Road to Strength
+As Henry becomes more skilled in his chosen crafts—whether it’s the art of swordplay, the stealth of a thief, or the cunning of a diplomat—he finds that the world of Bohemia offers him less and less in return.
+At first, every fight, every task, and every encounter was a teacher, each one building upon the last to make him stronger and wiser.
+But as he masters his chosen paths, the lessons become fewer and harder to come by.
+It’s like how a master blacksmith, skilled in forging the finest blades, struggles to learn the ways of the apothecary or the scribe.
+The more Henry specializes, the less the world has to teach him in those areas, as if Bohemia itself recognizes his expertise and withholds its secrets.
+Yet, Henry presses on, knowing that true greatness comes not from ease but from the relentless pursuit of mastery, even when progress grows slow and demanding.